-While Unigold believes that it is in compliance with applicable legislation and is up to date with required regulatory filings, there can be no certainty that permits will be issued in a timely manner.
+While Unigold believes that it is in compliance with applicable legislation and is up to date with required regulatory filings, there can be no certainty that permits over the Neita Sur application will be issued in a timely manner.
 Unigold's exploration properties are subject to ongoing renewal and application processes.
 Should renewals and applications not be granted, then the carrying value of the exploration and evaluation assets may be impaired.